Frequently asked questions

 References are conducted via email.
 Phone numbers are only used to contact referees if we are unable to reach them via email.
 We understand that some referees will elect not to provide a phone contact number.
 If your referee does not wish to provide you with a contact number, double-check with them that you have their correct email address before adding this to your application to ensure we are able to reach them.

-Do Double Degree Nursing/Midwifery Graduate applicants need to provide 2 nursing referees and 2 midwifery referees, or can they be all midwifery referees?
+Do Double Degree Nursing/Midwifery Graduate candidates need to provide 2 nursing referees and 2 midwifery referees, or can they be all midwifery referees?

-We encourage double degree applicants to provide one nursing referee and one midwifery referee if possible.
-However, we do understand that this may not be realistic for double degree applicants due to the gaps between placements.
-If you are unable to provide one from each, you can provide all midwifery referees such as midwifery educators, placement facilitators or buddy/preceptor midwives who have worked with you during clinical placement.
+We encourage double degree candidates to provide one nursing referee and one midwifery referee from student placement if possible.
+However, we do understand that this may not be realistic for double degree candidates due to the gaps between placements.
+If you are unable to provide one from each, you can provide all midwifery referees such as midwifery managers, consultants, educators, facilitators or buddy/preceptor midwives who have worked with you during clinical placement.
 This will not disadvantage your application.

 Can I submit a mental health referee when applying for the General Nursing or Paediatric & Neonatal Stream?